H2N Nutrition are back under the microscope in this brand new supplement review.

 - Acai berry is often said to “speed up the metabolism” although no study has ever shown this to be the case…

-- Acetyl l-carnitine (ALCAR) used to be thought of as “the next big thing” in the weight loss market but studies in the early 1990s killed that notion after revealing it was about as useful as the 2016 Ghostbusters remake…
+- Acetyl l-carnitine (ALCAR) was once considered “the next big thing” for weight loss but studies in the early 90s killed that notion after revealing it was about as useful as the 2016 Ghostbusters remake…

 - Likewise, green tea extract is thoroughly undeserving of its strange reputation as a “fat burner”, with several clinical trials showing it is completely ineffective!
 (7, 8, 9, 10)